habanoz/tech-feed/_posts/2023-05-27-is-java-worth-learning-2023.md

 Java is a programming language that has demonstrated its durability and flexibility over the years.
 It has evolved with the changing needs and trends of the software industry, incorporating new features and paradigms.

+## Version History

 Java 5 released in 2004.
 Major changes were introduction of generics, annotations, enums and java.util.concurrent package.

 java 6 released in 2006.
 Major changes were introduction of JAX-WS and improvements of JDBC, JAXB, Annotations and Garbage Collectors.

+No new version is relesed for about 5 years.

 Java 7 released in 2011.
 Major changes were introduction of dynamic JVM languages, New IO and fork/join framework.